BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 All of these systems---consciousness, communication, and perhaps even algorithmic computation---can utilize language.
 They use it for thinking, for communicating, and potentially for computing.
-For all of them, the high degree of complexity we are familiar with only becomes possible through language in the first place.
+For all of them, the high degree of complexity we are familiar with, only becomes possible through language in the first place.
 Nevertheless, they remain operationally closed and entirely separate systems.
 **The shared use of language by no means fuses them into a single system**.
 There is absolutely no operative overlap.